eliksaidaliev9/AdminLMS/README.md

 # 🔐 Security Notice

-**For security reasons:**

-database credentials

-database port

-sensitive configuration values
+• For security reasons database credentials, database ports, and other sensitive configuration values are not stored in the repository and must be provided via environment variables.

 # 🤝 Contributing